madilabcode/scNET/README.md

 ### We recommend using the Google Colab framework for running scNET.
 Our method works with a Scanpy AnnData object and provides the following outputs:

-New cell embeddings
+New cell embedding,
-New gene embeddings
+New gene embedding,
-The trained model
+The trained model,
 Pruned KNN network

 ### For a basic usage example of our framework, please refer to the following notebook: